 Morning sickness is common in this trimester, and the body undergoes a lot of changes.
 You should be walking as and when you are comfortable.
 Increase the duration of the walks gradually.

 Since this trimester is ideal to pick up the pace during the walking sessions, one can also concentrate on maintaining a good body form with shoulders back and head up.
-Along with walking, swinging the arms can make the session more intense and also give the body a better balance.
+Along with walking, swinging the arms can make the session more intense and also give the body better balance.
 Besides all this, the mother should not overexert herself.

-Watch out for Signs to Slow Down
+Signs to Slow Down

 Walking during pregnancy has a lot of benefits, but it is important that you don’t push yourself too much during this period.
 Walking till breathlessness or exhaustion is not good.
 During the walk, you should be able to talk without gasping for breath.